-All campus roadways are considered fire lanes, though they have no markings.
+Although not marked, all campus roadways are considered fire lanes.
 These areas include all quadrangles and traffic circles, as well as driveways leading to and from parking lots.

-Hamilton College honors any state -issued parking permit for people with disabilities.
-Please refer to the information below, provided by the New York State Department of Motor Vehicles. to obtain a parking permit in New York State.
+Hamilton College does recognize any state-issued parking permit for people with disabilities.
+Please refer to the information below, provided by the New York State Department of Motor Vehicles to obtain a disability parking permit in New York State.

 To get complete information about reserved parking for people with disabilities, read the DMV brochure, Parking for People With Disabilities.